DimitrisMel/SSVS/README.md

 where the Source IP and Destination IP combined, determine the flow ID.

-Give the path of these two files to the GeneralUtil.java in lines 19 and 20, respectively.
+Give the path of these two files to GeneralUtil.java in lines 19 and 20, respectively.

+Finally, you need to give the path of the project to GeneralUtil.java in line 14.